BIS Teachers setting a “Gold Standard” for teaching

 The teaching profession was held in such high esteem it was a natural progression for an academic to get a job in a school whilst working on their theories.
 Back then, it was the job for a life-long learner and a professional thinker.

-Fast forward 100 years and you will find that at BIS “life-long learning” and “professional thinkers” remain common mantras.
+Fast forward 100 years and you will find that at Brisbane Independent School, “life-long learning” and “professional thinkers” remain common mantras at this top private school in Brisbane.

 “Teaching, educating and assisting in the development of the next generation of leaders is something BIS takes very seriously” explains BIS Principal and Teacher, Jen Haynes.

-“We expect our teachers to be of the highest standard: Gold Standard.”
+“We expect our teachers to be of the highest standard: a Gold Standard.”

 The team is dynamic and utilises the collegial culture to problem solve together, share resources and provide feedback and encouragement on individual and team innovations.